-Security for your home and security for you business share some common space, but there also a number of differences.
+Security for your home and security for you business share some common space.
+But, there also a number of differences.
 In particular, since many businesses sit empty every night, you need to put provisions in place that protect your inventory and facilities while you're away.
-Here are a few basic commercial security tips.
+Here are 4 commercial security tips for your business.

 - Proper Lighting